 The Tobacco Advisory Committee will review this policy on a regular basis to ensure that it is sustained, effective and up to date.
 The provisions of this policy shall be subject to future review and revision to ensure that its objectives are attained and that SUNY Cortland is in compliance with federal and state law.

 Policy Effective Date

-Recognizing that success will depend upon adequate preparation, a transition time in excess of one year is being allowed, so that SUNY Cortland will become a 100 percent tobacco-free campus on Jan.
+Recognizing that success will depend upon adequate preparation, a transition time in excess of one year was allowed for SUNY Cortland to become a 100 percent tobacco-free campus Jan.
 1, 2013.